-Last year I finished the blog post series with a Christmas Day post looking at the year ahead, so let's start by checking how well we did on the predictions!
+Last year I wrote a Christmas Day post looking at the year ahead, so let's start by checking how well we did on the predictions!

 Scheduled future actions